tengxiao1/BDCMF/README.md

 # BDCMF

-The is the code for"Bayesian Deep Collaborative Matrix Factorization(BDCMF)" (under review).
+The is the code for"Bayesian Deep Collaborative Matrix Factorization(BDCMF)" (AAAI 2019).
 It consists of two parts: a Matlab component and a Python component.

 Requirements: